Personal cheat on Docker Basics

 copy and new intermediary image is created.
 The file modification times and

-file last-accessed times are NOT included
+file last-accessed times are NOT included in the checksum calculation.

 You can force the file to be re-copied into a new image with the --no-cache